danadarvishzadeh/WordGame/README.md

 # WordGame
-a way to find correct answers to a telegram persian word games
+a bot for finding answers to a telegram persian words game